Antonio Pagliaro

 JEM-EUSO

-The JEM-EUSO program (Joint Experiment Missions for Extreme Universe Space Observatory) aims to study the nature and origin of ultra-high energy cosmic rays (UHECRs) and neutrinos, which are some of the most energetic and mysterious particles in the universe, using a super-wide-field telescope to detect UV photons emitted from air showers generated by UHECRs in the atmosphere.
-The collaboration involves about 300 researchers from 16 countries, with a team at IASF/Palermo dedicated to exploring the universe’s most extreme particles.
+The JEM-EUSO program (Joint Experiment Missions for Extreme Universe Space Observatory) studies the nature and origin of ultra-high energy cosmic rays and neutrinos, using a super-wide-field telescope to detect the UV light from the air showers they produce in the atmosphere.
+The collaboration involves about 300 researchers from 16 countries; the IASF Palermo group contributes to the data analysis side.

 More: JEM-EUSO